DolphyWind/Electra-Lang/README.md

 Electra is an [esolang](https://esolangs.org/wiki/Esoteric_programming_language) inspired by [AsciiDots](https://esolangs.org/wiki/AsciiDots).
 It uses instruction pointers that acts like currents in electricity.

-# Electra is in the AUR!
+# How to get electra?

 If you are on Arch Linux or a Linux distrubution that is based on Arch Linux, you can download Electra using the [AUR](https://aur.archlinux.org).
 To download electra from AUR, install an AUR helper like `yay`.
 Then type the command below into the terminal to install Electra.

 ```bash
 yay -S electra-git
 ```
 If you are on a Linux distrubution that is not Arch Linux based, or using completely different operating system.
 Currently the only option to get Electra running on your system is building Electra from source.

-# Building Electra

 To build Electra from source, open up a terminal and follow the steps below.

+## Building on Unix-Like Operating Systems

+If you are on a Unix-Like operating system such as Linux, MacOS, BSD etc. To build electra from source, use the commands down below.

 ```bash
 # Clone the repository and cd into it